tstrat/graphql-afternoon/README.md

     products() {
       return products;
     },
-    product(_, { id }) {
+    // The second argument is our `arguments` object.
+It references the passed in arguements for your Query.
+Here we're destructuring the id, but you could reference it as `args.id` product(_, { id }) {
      const item = products.find(val => val.id === +id);
      if (!item) {